Code-Institute-Submissions/haydal810-Milestone-Project-4/README.md

 All text in this project was written by the developer.

 ### Media
-- The background image was sourced from TBA...
+- The background image was sourced from Pexels (bg image),

 ### Acknowledgements